flatironinstitute/finufft/docs/refs.rst

 [GL] Accelerating the Nonuniform Fast Fourier Transform.
 L. Greengard and J.-Y. Lee.
 SIAM Review 46, 443 (2004).

 [LG] The type 3 nonuniform FFT and its applications.
 J.-Y. Lee and L. Greengard.
 J. Comput.
 Phys.
 206, 1 (2005).

+Inversion of the NUFFT is covered in [KKP] above and in:

+[GLI] The fast sinc transform and image reconstruction from nonuniform samples in $\mathbf{k}$-space.
+L. Greengard, J.-Y. Lee and S. Inati, Commun.
+Appl.
+Math.
+Comput.
+Sci (CAMCOS) 1(1) 121-131 (2006).

 The original NUFFT analysis using truncated Gaussians is (the second improving upon the first):